Cloud Computing: 2023 Valuation Multiples

 “Cloud computing” has become a bit of a buzz-word in in the tech-world in the past few years.
 From backing-up our photos to performing quantum-computed operations, it seems like anything that’s digital is actually happening on the cloud, and—to some extent—it really is!

-The size of the worldwide cloud computing market was estimated at $368.97bn in 2021, and it is anticipated to more-than-triple to $1.5tn in 2030.
+The size of the worldwide cloud computing market was estimated at $545.8bn in 2022, and it is anticipated to more-than-triple to $1.24tn in 2027.
 Emerging technologies like artificial intelligence (AI) and machine, thanks to the cloud, are now available to all businesses without the enormous costs they’d have to pay just to access the required processing power in house, let alone all the datasets and algorithms needed to make AI actually work.

 Additionally, cloud-computing represents an unprecedented opportunity for businesses to access technological infrastructure otherwise unthinkable.
 This was accelerated by the COVID-19 pandemic, with adoption of cloud-based solutions for anything from data-storage to video-conferencing, but cloud-based efficiency and decision-making tools that will prove fundamental to weather inflation as well.

-Greylock—an early investor in Facebook, Airbnb and more—have been funding cloud computing companies for over a decade: from now-giant Cloudera in 2009, to Baseten—which makes Machine Learning-based applications accessible to businesses—earlier this year.
+Greylock—an early investor in Facebook, Airbnb and more—have been funding cloud computing companies for over a decade: from now-giant Cloudera in 2009, to Baseten—which makes Machine Learning-based applications accessible to businesses—last year.

 The Global X Cloud Computing (CLOU), managed by Mirae Asset Financial Group, invests in companies “offering computing SaaS, PaaS, and IaaS solutions and cloud and edge computing infrastructure and hardware.”